 Notice that He found Zeal lacking in Laodicea and the need to repent of the fact that THEY (Laodicea) did not think that they needed anything else.
 So becoming zealous or diligent again and repenting of this prideful attitude about themselves and what they needed corrects the problem and opens the door to Him so He can begin to work with each of us again.

-Here is an audio link to a sermon we listened too this Sabbath about how to “Be Diligent Disciples“.
+Here is an audio link to a sermon we listened to this Sabbath about how to “Be Diligent Disciples“.
 It is very instructive.

 But now it is about reaching those individuals within the body of Christ no matter what grouping of God’s people they attend with.
-In Philadelphia it seemed important to be a part of the right Grouping of God’s people in Laodicea what Group you are with is immaterial Christ is going after the individual not the Groups.
+In the Philadelphia ERA, it seemed important to be a part of the right Grouping of God’s people in Laodicea what Group you are with is immaterial Christ is going after the individual, not the Groups.

 The Hidden Story in the “The Song of Solomon”.

 In the 5th Chapter of the Song of Solomon, there is a brief story about the master knocking on the door of his espoused bride.
 The story shows her in bed asleep.
 She awakens to his knocking but is reluctant to arise from the bed.
 She makes excuse to her self for why she is not getting up.
 As the story goes she finally arises all excited only to find that He is gone she was too late.
 And then as she goes about looking for her she is punished by the guards in the street.
 Does the sound similar to you to what the People of God who are left behind when God gather those of His people who have been deemed worthy to escape, will have to go through symbolically?